Tuugii0526/wikipedia-viewer/READ.md

 3.Using regex to extract only text from html combined text 4..json() - what does it do ?
 It converts json file into object .
 5. env. file repeat
+6. I am rush .
+Be aware .
+Be alert